 To take a photo, tap on the button in the center of the screen and to record a video hold down this button.

-You can also upload images from your phone’s camera roll by tapping on the album icon.
+You can also upload images from your phone’s camera roll by tapping on the album icon on the bottom left of your screen.
 We launched Stories Creator to help you quickly create thumb-stopping Stories for free.
 If you are interested in creating custom Stories images, we’ll be so glad if you want to give Stories Creator a go!

 Step 3: Share to your story

 Once you’re happy with the post you’ve created, the next step is to share it to your story.
-To do this, tap on the arrow icon in the center of the screen and then select ‘Your Story’ and tap on the send button in the bottom right of your screen.
-You can also send your post to selected friends via a direct message.
+To do this, tap the Share button on the bottom right of the screen.

 Facebook Stories for Pages

 Facebook Stories are also available for all Facebook Pages.

 To post a Facebook Story from your Page: